Distributional Random Forests for Complex Survey Designs

 \subsection{Results}

-Table~\ref{tab:mmd_mean_sd} reports the mean (SD) of the MMD between the true finite population conditional distribution $P(Y\mid X)$ and its estimate $\widehat{P}(Y \mid X)$ from SDRF.
-The mean MMD decreases as the finite population size $N$ increases, while increasing the number of trees $B$ primarily reduces the SD (stabilizing forest performance) with comparatively smaller improvements in the mean and diminishing returns beyond moderate $B$.
-Overall, these finite-sample patterns are consistent with the convergence behavior asserted in Theorem~\ref{thm:consistency}.
+Table~\ref{tab:mmd_mean_sd} reports the mean (SD) of the MMD between the true finite-population conditional law $P_{S^N|\omega}(Y\mid X)$ and its SDRF estimate $\widehat{P}_{S^N|\omega}(Y \mid X)$.
+The mean MMD decreases as the finite-population size $N$ increases, while increasing the number of trees $B$ primarily reduces the SD (stabilizing forest performance), with comparatively smaller improvements in the mean and diminishing returns beyond moderate $B$.
+These finite-sample patterns are consistent with the convergence asserted in Theorem~\ref{thm:consistency}.

-Table~\ref{tab:rmse_comparison} and Figures~\ref{fig:mse}--\ref{fig:sd} compare SDRF with the i.i.d.-based DRF for estimating the regression functional $\Psi(\mathbf{x}_1) = \E[Y_1 \mid X_1 = \mathbf{x}_1]$.
-Averaged over a uniform grid of 200 points in $[0,1]$, SDRF achieves smaller RMSE than DRF for all finite population sizes $N$ and ensemble sizes $B$ considered (Table~\ref{tab:rmse_comparison}).
+Table~\ref{tab:rmse_comparison} and Figures~\ref{fig:mse}--\ref{fig:sd} compare SDRF with the i.i.d.-based DRF for the regression functional $\Psi(\mathbf{x}_1) = \E[Y_1 \mid X_1 = \mathbf{x}_1]$.
+Averaged over a uniform grid of $200$ points in $[0,1]$, SDRF achieves smaller RMSE than DRF at every finite-population size $N$ and ensemble size $B$ considered (Table~\ref{tab:rmse_comparison}).

-Figure~\ref{fig:mse} shows the corresponding pointwise MSE: for both methods, MSE decreases with $B$, but DRF exhibits a clear error floor that persists as $N$ and $B$ increase, whereas SDRF's MSE decreases uniformly towards the truth, including in the upper range of $X_1$ where sampling weights are more variable.
-Figure~\ref{fig:sd}, combined with Figure~\ref{fig:mse}, suggests that the MSE gap is driven primarily by persistent bias in DRF.
-This is expected as reasoned in Section~\ref{sec:introduction}.
-Also, Figure~\ref{fig:sd} shows that pointwise variability decreases with $B$ for both methods and remains comparable between SDRF and DRF; notably, SDRF does not exhibit an appreciable variance inflation despite the additional randomness introduced by its design-aware resampling step.
+Figure~\ref{fig:mse} shows the corresponding pointwise MSE.
+For both methods MSE decreases with $B$, but DRF exhibits a clear error floor that persists as $N$ and $B$ increase, whereas SDRF's MSE decreases uniformly toward the truth, including in the upper range of $X_1$ where the sampling weights are more variable.
+Read together with Figure~\ref{fig:sd}, this indicates that the MSE gap is driven primarily by persistent bias in DRF, as anticipated in Section~\ref{sec:introduction}.
+Figure~\ref{fig:sd} further shows that pointwise variability decreases with $B$ for both methods and is comparable between SDRF and DRF; notably, SDRF shows no appreciable variance inflation despite the additional randomness introduced by its design-aware resampling step.